costajob/app-servers/README.md

   * [Jetty](#jetty)

 ## Scope
-The idea behind this repository is to test out how different languages HTTP libraries behave upon high loading.
+The idea behind this repository is to test out how different languages HTTP libraries behave under high loading.

 ## Platform
 I registered these benchmarks with a MacBook PRO 15 late 2011 having these specs: